contributorshipcollaboration/contributorshipcollaboration.github.io/content/blog/progressAndInvite.md

 If you know of journals, scientific societies, or publishers working in languages other than English that might be able to make use of a CRediT translation, we'd like to know about that, too - let us know at the [Google form](https://docs.google.com/forms/d/e/1FAIpQLSfdhqlnk4sw61MkkDuufZyqO1SKmnp--QE6vEG1_7qnP9MzJg/viewform?usp=sf_link).

-Oh, another way to help would be to just [give money to the project](https://opencollective.com/tenzing) :smile: .
+Oh, another way to help would be to just [give money to the project](https://opencollective.com/tenzing) :smiley_cat: .

 We'll announce another co-working call to jump-start further translations, and other next steps, including: